taskcluster/rust-hawk/README.md

 This is a work-in-progress.

+* Meta
+  * Rename to hyper-hawk, or move hyper-specific bits there

 * Client
   * Fix extensive copying to better use references
   * experiment with adding an Authorizable trait and imlementing it for RequestBuilders, so `client.get().....authorizeHawk(..).send()`